July 08, 2021 5 min read

 White organic sateen sheets Grey Organic bed sheets

 Unlike many other textiles, cotton is separated into different categories — sateen being one of them.
 This distinction comes from sateen’s specific weave pattern, not a separate material.
 Sateen weave follows a strict one-yarn-under, three-yarn-over pattern.
-This technique exposes more surface area than other cotton textiles, making sateen fabrics smoother, softer, and silkier.
-Did we mention it’s wrinkle-resistant?
+This technique exposes more surface area than other cotton textiles, making sateen fabrics smoother, softer, and silkier as well as highly wrinkle resistant.

 What Is Percale?